4SH3N/Batch-Files/README.md

 and Find and Trace combines Trace IP and Packet Route Tracer, it shows a hostname's IP and tracks it down

 The mp4 downloader downloads a youtube video (not tested on other sites) and saves it in .mp4

+no_anime.bat keeps you away from bad influence of anime.